cbierman/highcharts_pane/README.md

 2. Add the highcharts pane to a panel page.
 It can be found under the "Charts" group.
 3. Fill out all the text fields and select your chart type
    * Currently only Bar (http://www.highcharts.com/demo/bar-basic), Line (http://www.highcharts.com/demo/line-basic), and Column (http://www.highcharts.com/demo/column-basic) are supported
-4. For the CSV field, your data should be of the format:
+4. For the CSV file, your data should be of the format:

 | Column 1   | Column 2   | Column 3      | etc. |
 | --------   | ---------- | ------------- | ---- |